Configuration¶

 - Never commit

-.nsite/config.jsonto version control - Use bunker authentication for better security
+.nsite/config.jsonto version control if it contains sensitive data - Use bunker authentication for better security

 -